tc39/notes/meetings/2016-05/may-24.md

 DH: If implementers say it's going to be easy, we don't need to optimise, it's going to be competing with loops for developers standpoint.
 If it's not performing well, then people won't adopt.
 Since 2 browsers have aggressive optimisation, there'll be competition over it.

-MS: we did not do aggressive optimisation, we just implemented it.
+MLS: we did not do aggressive optimisation, we just implemented it.

 DH: The things to compare are people writing loops manually vs TR, not PTC vs not-PTC.
 Do you think you'll get compariable perfomance for current TC implementation vs loops?

-MS: we don't know the answer yet.
+MLS: we don't know the answer yet.

 DE: Within an impl, you can do things like alloc registers for a whole extent of a while loop rather than TR loop.
 Some can, but in a naieve implementation you don't often have enough info at all tiers.
 Engines prioritise optimisations based on whether we think these will be used.